 - H. A student who qualifies as full-time as indicated by G above, and is involved with an extracurricular activity, may enroll in a co-curricular course taking place on campus if it is connected to the extracurricular activity. - I. If a dual enrollment course is offered at the high school and at the college, part-time dual enrollment students will enroll in the dual enrollment course on the high school campus unless the high school campus class is considered at capacity.
-Capacity will usually be defined to be at maximum 30 students but may vary by course. - J. Students receiving a grade of W in excess of one-half (1⁄2) of the hours attempted in any course within the college's fall semester will lose their dual enrollment program eligibility for courses on the college campus for the following semester.
-Student's receiving a grade of W in excess of one-half of the hours attempted in any course within the college's spring semester will lose their dual enrollment program eligibility for courses on the college campus for the following summer and fall semesters. - K. Students receiving a D+, D, or F in the fall semester will lose dual enrollment program eligibility for courses taking place on the college campus for the following spring semester.
+Capacity will usually be defined to be at maximum 30 students, but may vary by course. - J. Students receiving a grade of W in any course within the college's fall semester will lose their dual enrollment program eligibility for courses on the college campus for the following semester.
+Student's receiving a grade of W in any course within the college's spring semester will lose their dual enrollment program eligibility for courses on the college campus for the following summer and fall semesters.

+- K. Students receiving a D+, D, or F in the fall semester will lose dual enrollment program eligibility for courses taking place on the college campus for the following spring semester.
 Students receiving a D+, D, or F in the spring semester will lose dual enrollment program eligibility for courses taking place on the college campus for the following summer and fall semesters. - L. All course grades received from post-secondary institutions will be in the form of an alpha (letter) grade.
 When these grades are posted numerically on the student's high school transcript, the following numerical conversion will occur:

-Α 95 C 75
+А 95 С 75

 B+ 88 D+ 68

 В 85 D 65

 C+ 78 F 55